 Tips for the Perfect Stromboli

-- Storage Tips for Leftovers: Store any leftover Stromboli in an airtight container in the refrigerator for up to three days.
-Reheat in the oven for the best results.
+- Keep Leftovers Fresh: Store in an airtight container in the fridge for up to three days.
+Reheat in the oven for best texture.

 Frequently Asked Questions (FAQ)